Halfway to Sanity: Production

-Recording sessions for Halfway to Sanity began in early 1987 at Intergalactic Studios in New York City, described by Rey as "a dingy place in midtown."
+Recording sessions for Halfway to Sanity began in early 1987 at Intergalactic Studios in New York City, described by Rey as "a dingy place in midtown".
 Drums, guitars and bass guitar were all recorded earlier in the afternoon, while the vocal track was always recorded later in the evening.
 Rey explained that they did this because "it was quicker to learn songs without any vocal, so they did."
 Joey, however, wanted to work out "how to phrase his singing" and was not a fan of this method of recording.
 Johnny stated that Dee Dee Ramone, while credited as bass player on the album, didn't actually play on it, with producer Daniel Rey playing his parts instead.

 On the band's relationship with producer Daniel Rey, Johnny stated that no one involved with the album would listen to Rey nor let him make the decisions he needed to, adding that Joey and drummer Richie Ramone made it particularly difficult for Rey because they wanted to remix or change tracks.
-Richie did not get along with Rey, saying that the two would "butt heads" often since he only liked writing songs with one other person.
-Richie has explained that this may have been the reason why he never co-wrote any songs on the album with Joey, saying that Rey "always came with the package."
+Richie did not get along with Rey, saying that the two would "butt heads" often because he only liked writing songs with one other person.
+Richie has explained that this may have been the reason why he never co-wrote any songs on the album with Joey, saying that Rey "always came with the package".
 Tour manager Monte Melnick, on the other hand, said Rey eventually befriended all the band members.
 In 2018, Richie stated that the rift between him and Rey occurred when Richie remixed five songs on the album on a request from Joey and although Johnny approved the work, he refused to credit him for it on the album.

 Richie added that Johnny, along with their manager Gary Kurfirst, made the album process difficult by keeping the band on a tight budget.
 He explained that he wanted the music to be more radio-friendly and promote it more so they might have a hit album, but Johnny and Kurfirst did not think it would make a difference.
 Richie would later recall: "Why would you not want an album to be as successful as it could be?
 Gary Kurfirst seemed to want to keep the Ramones an underground band, I guess his thinking was, he'd profit more."